KLG Business Partnership Dispute Attorneys

-If a “business divorce” is truly the unique solution decided upon by all parties involved in the business partnership, our partnership dispute lawyers have the expertise necessary to help you handle your buyout agreement.
-This option comes with many complexities, but our team is able to ensure the outcome is advantageous for each partner going through this significant business transition.
+If a “business divorce” is the only viable solution to the problem at hand and all parties involved in the business partnership are agree, then our partnership dispute lawyers have the requisite expertise to assist you with your buyout agreement.
+This choice entails several challenges, but our team can ensure that each partner will benefit from this big business transformation.

-We are also well-versed in the various partner liabilities that may come into play once this decision has been made.
+Once this choice has been taken, we are also well-versed on the different partner liabilities that may come into play.
 Some of these liabilities include:

 ➢ General partner liability